Roulette Guide

 American Roulette

 When the ball lands in either of the green pockets, all bets that do not include 0 or 00 lose.
-The presence of the double zero makes the game less predictable, appealing to players who prefer higher risk.

 French Roulette